4 Eyes Photography

 Though she can shoot digitally, Melissa Lynn will also go old-school upon request, using film options such as Polaroid and 35-mm.
-She also makes ecofriendly accordion albums.
+She also makes ecofriendly albums.
 From $2,150, including half-day coverage and an online gallery.

 Belathée’s signature style blends fine art and photojournalism.
-Once the day is over, photographers Annabel Braithwaite and Dorothée Brand create a custom edited, printed, and bound album.
+Once the day is over, photographers Annabel Braithwaite and Dorothée Brand can create a custom edited, printed, and bound album.
 They operate out of New York and Seattle and are available to travel anywhere.
 From $9,000.